Movatterモバイル変換

 Top Ten Results

-• Dale dedicated the win to his late friend and colleague,Neil Bonnett, who died after a crash while practicing for the1994 race.
+• Dale dedicated the win to his late friend and colleague,Neil Bonnett, who died in a practice crash for the1994 race.

 • "20 years of trying, 20 years of frustration.
 Dale Earnhardt will come to the caution flag to win the Daytona 500!
 Finally!" -Mike Joy talking as Earnhardt came to the white flag and the caution flag, giving him his first (and only) Daytona 500 victory.